Manchester Distance Access Scheme 2022

 2. Email invitation from the Academic School

-If you have been made an offer to study at Manchester, your Academic School might wait until you have responded to the offer through UCAS before inviting you to participate in the scheme.
+If you've been made an offer to study at Manchester, your Academic School might wait until you have responded to the offer through UCAS before inviting you to participate in the scheme.
 Just follow the instructions in the email to sign up.

 To be eligible for MDAS, you must: